Four51Repositories/ModernizingMedicine/README.md

 `js/controllers/categoryCtrl.js`
 * Product List Add All To Cart - show/hide the `Add All to Order` button / lines 18-25

+`js/controllers/checkOutViewCtrl.js`
+* add a scope variable for `ModMed_Delivery Date` using `getfieldbyname` filter and transform it / lines 19-38

 `js/controllers/lineItemEditCtrl.js`
 * Custom shippers / lines 38-51 [ not currently in use ]